Sylius/Sylius-Docs/bundles/SyliusReviewBundle/forms.rst

 .. hint::

-    Form ``rating`` field, describes how many points does reviewer have to rate a reviewable entity.
-It's default value is 5 (1 - the worst, 5 - the best), but it can be configured by passing chosen value with form options, under ``rating_steps`` key.
+    Form ``rating`` field, describes reviewer opinion about reviewable entity in one scalar.
+It's default range is 1-5 (1 - the worst, 5 - the best), but it can be configured by passing chosen value with form options, under ``rating_steps`` key.

 .. note::